yuvalherziger/anonymongo/README.md

 - The encryption key must be a 32-byte base64-encoded AES256 SIV-based key, as `anonymongo` uses SIV for encryption.
   It's recommended that you allow `anonymongo` to generate a random key for you.
 It will be stored in the current directory under the name, and you can move it to a secure location for later use (e.g., a key management store).
+- The `--encrypt` command doesn't preserve formats in its ciphertext.
+It encrypts and encodes the original values.

 #### 2.1.6 Eager Redaction